Skip to main content

 GEMINI_CLI_SYSTEM_SETTINGS_PATH: "{{session_file:gemini_settings}}"

-Each session file's content: is itself run through {{placeholder}} substitution before being written, so {{sidecar_path}} inside a session-file body resolves the same way it does anywhere else.
+Each session file's content: is itself run through {{placeholder}} substitution before being written, so {{sidecar_path_jsonsafe}} inside a session-file body resolves the same way it does anywhere else (still JSON-escaped, since the surrounding context is JSON).

 How {{context:<name>}} works